Father: Joseph Bonham

 A bill of indictment against John Farmer for an assault.

-And a bill of indictment against John K. Cunningham for an assault indorsed true bills, and having nothing further to present were discharged.'"
+And a bill of indictment against John K. Cunningham for an assault indorsed true bills, and having nothing further to present were discharged.'""At a superior Court of Law begun and held for the county of Grayson on Monday the 18th day of October 1813."

 "For reasons appearing to the court these cases are continued till next term."

 The Commonwealth, plantiff vs. Robert Smith, defendant "Information for a breach of the peace.
-The defendant appeared in court and plead not guilty and put himself upon the county and the prosecutor for the Commonwealth likewise and thereupon came a jury towit, William West, William Reeves, William Bonham, Stephen Stone, William Williams, John Hash, Tilden Ayers [?], Francis Hail, George Jones, John Baker, Churchwell Jones, and Moses Thomas, who being sworn to try the issue aforesaid joined and having heard the evidence upon their oaths do say the defendant is guilty in manner and form as in the information against him as alledged and they do assess his fine by occasion thereof to one cent, whereupon it is considered by the court that the defendant forfeit and pay the commonwealth the fine aforesaid by the jurors aforesaid assessed and the costs about the prosecution in this behalf expended and may be taken &c."
+The defendant appeared in court and plead not guilty and put himself upon the county and the prosecutor for the Commonwealth likewise and thereupon came a jury towit, William West, William Reeves, William Bonham, Stephen Stone, William Williams, John Hash, Tilden Ayers [?], Francis Hail, George Jones, John Baker, Churchwell Jones, and Moses Thomas, who being sworn to try the issue aforesaid joined and having heard the evidence upon their oaths do say the defendant is guilty in manner and form as in the information against him as alledged and they do assess his fine by occasion thereof to one cent, whereupon it is considered by the court that the defendant forfeit and pay the commonwealth the fine aforesaid by the jurors aforesaid assessed and the costs about the prosecution in this behalf expended and may be taken &c.""At a Superior Court of Law begun and held for the County of Grayson on Monday the 19th day of October 1818 Present Peter Johnston, Esqr, Judge.

-The following persons were returned as Grand Jurors towit: Abner Jones, foreman, Joshua Stoneman, Matthew Dickey, Joshua Hanks, Churchwell Jones, William Bobbett, Jeremiah Coulson, William Kenney, William Montgomery, Samuel Amburn, John Patton, George Harper, James Atkins, Alexander Sutherland, James Bedwell, Abraham Noblett, Joseph Phipps, Jonathan Thomas, William Bonham, Andrew Hash, Joseph Young and Nathaniel Vaughn who being sworn received a charge from the court and retired to consider their presentments and after some time returned into Court and having nothing to present were discharged."
+The following persons were returned as Grand Jurors towit: Abner Jones, foreman, Joshua Stoneman, Matthew Dickey, Joshua Hanks, Churchwell Jones, William Bobbett, Jeremiah Coulson, William Kenney, William Montgomery, Samuel Amburn, John Patton, George Harper, James Atkins, Alexander Sutherland, James Bedwell, Abraham Noblett, Joseph Phipps, Jonathan Thomas, William Bonham, Andrew Hash, Joseph Young and Nathaniel Vaughn who being sworn received a charge from the court and retired to consider their presentments and after some time returned into Court and having nothing to present were discharged.""At a Superiour Court of law begun and held for Grayson County on Monday the 14th day of May 1821."

 The Commonwealth, pltf vs. John Haines, Deft "Indictment for an assault.
 The defendant appeared by his attorney and plead not guilty to the indictment and for his trial put himself upon the country and the prosecutor for the Commonwealth likewise, and thereupon came a jury towit: John Patton, Joel Stone, Elisha Boller, Nimrod Moore, John Trimble, Mahlon Collinns, Abram Noblett, John Nuckolls, David Edwards, Thomas Blair, Isaac Greer, and William Bonham who being sworn to try the issue aforesaid joined and having heard the evidence upon their oaths do say the defendant is not guilty as in pleading he hath alleged he is therefore aquitted."

-Martin Dickenson, adminstrator with the will minor of Catron Thompson, pltf vs. James McCraw, Deft, in debt "This day came the plantiff by his attorney and thereupon came a jury towit: John Patton, Joel Stone, Elisha Beller, Nimrod Moore, John Trimble, Mahlon Collins, Abram Noblett, John Nuckolls, David Edwards, Thomas Blair, John Snider and William Bonham who being sworn to asses the damages: By consent of the parties the defendat is permitted to appear and plead, whereupon Joseph Fields and Joseph Elliott came into court and undertook for the defendant that he should pay and satisfy the judgment of the court in case he is case or render his body to prison in execution for the same or that they the said Joseph Fields and Joseph Elliott would do it for him the jury was discharged and the cause continued at the defendants cost untill tomorrow."
+Martin Dickenson, adminstrator with the will minor of Catron Thompson, pltf vs. James McCraw, Deft, in debt "This day came the plantiff by his attorney and thereupon came a jury towit: John Patton, Joel Stone, Elisha Beller, Nimrod Moore, John Trimble, Mahlon Collins, Abram Noblett, John Nuckolls, David Edwards, Thomas Blair, John Snider and William Bonham who being sworn to asses the damages: By consent of the parties the defendat is permitted to appear and plead, whereupon Joseph Fields and Joseph Elliott came into court and undertook for the defendant that he should pay and satisfy the judgment of the court in case he is case or render his body to prison in execution for the same or that they the said Joseph Fields and Joseph Elliott would do it for him the jury was discharged and the cause continued at the defendants cost untill tomorrow.""At a Superior Court of law begun and held for Grayson County on Monday the 13th day of May 1822.
+Present: Peter Johnston, Esqr., Judge

 The following persons were returned as grand jurors towit: Joshua Stoneman, foreman, Joshua Hanks, Joseph Fields, James Kyle, Jabez Johnston, Samuel Cox, Abram Cooley, Andrew Hamton, Walter Payne, Thomas Anderson, Joshua Cox, Lewis Hail, Stephen Bourn, John Snider, James Dickey, Griggs Hamton, John Hail, Menoch Stone, Alexander Atkins, Jonathan Thomas, John Anderson, and William Bonham who being sworn received a charge from the court retired to consider of their presentments."
 (Superior Court Order Bk., 1809-1832, Grayson Co., VA, pg. unk., Library of Virginia, Richmond, VA, (microfilm: roll - City and County Records #28).
 (Jeffrey Weaver (tr), New River Notes, www.newrivernotes.com/va/gcsupct.htm, 1998.))

-8. Littn W. Tazewell Esquire, Governor of the Commonwealth of Virginia: TO ALL TO WHOM these Presents shall come, GREETING: KNOW YE, That in conformity with a Survey, made on the Sixteenth day of October 1833 by virtue of land office exchanged treasury Warrant N 2626 there is granted by the said Commonwealth, unto William Bonham A certain Tract or Parcel of Land, containing one hundred & fifty acres situate in Grayson County on the waters of big Foxe Creek & bounded as follows Beginning at three white oaks on the side of a hill by some rocks in said Bonham's line N 30 W 28 poles to a chesnut & two white oaks on the side of a ridge N 16º W 134 poles to a chestnut & red oak in Stephen Ross' line N 40 W 72 poles to a chesnut on the side of the big knob S 45 W 38 poles to a red oak on the side of said knob S 57 W 82 poles to a double chesnut tree at the head of a hollow S 72 poles to a chesnut oak by a branch corner to Greer's line & a running with Greer's line S 11 E 88 poles to a white oak near a branch & road thence leaving Greer's line & running with the road East 28 poles to three white oaks by said road N 85 E 149 poles to the beginning with its appurtenances TO HAVE AND TO HOLD the said Tract or Parcel of Land, with its appurtenances, to the said William Bonham and his heirs forever.
+back to bio.8.
+Littn W. Tazewell Esquire, Governor of the Commonwealth of Virginia: TO ALL TO WHOM these Presents shall come, GREETING: KNOW YE, That in conformity with a Survey, made on the Sixteenth day of October 1833 by virtue of land office exchanged treasury Warrant N 2626 there is granted by the said Commonwealth, unto William Bonham A certain Tract or Parcel of Land, containing one hundred & fifty acres situate in Grayson County on the waters of big Foxe Creek & bounded as follows Beginning at three white oaks on the side of a hill by some rocks in said Bonham's line N 30 W 28 poles to a chesnut & two white oaks on the side of a ridge N 16º W 134 poles to a chestnut & red oak in Stephen Ross' line N 40 W 72 poles to a chesnut on the side of the big knob S 45 W 38 poles to a red oak on the side of said knob S 57 W 82 poles to a double chesnut tree at the head of a hollow S 72 poles to a chesnut oak by a branch corner to Greer's line & a running with Greer's line S 11 E 88 poles to a white oak near a branch & road thence leaving Greer's line & running with the road East 28 poles to three white oaks by said road N 85 E 149 poles to the beginning with its appurtenances TO HAVE AND TO HOLD the said Tract or Parcel of Land, with its appurtenances, to the said William Bonham and his heirs forever.

 IN WITNESS WHEREOF, the said Littn W. Tazewell Esq.
 Governor of the Commonwealth of Virginia, hath hereunto set his Hand, and caused the Lesser Seal of the said Commonwealth to be affixed, at Richmond, on the 25th day of June in the year of our Lord one thousand eight hundred and thirty five and of the Commonwealth the 59th /s/ Littleton W. Tazewell (Land Office Grants, Bk.
 84, pg.
 477, Library of Virginia, Richmond, VA, (microfilm: roll - Land Office Grants and Patents #150).)

-9. I, William Bonham, of Grayson County do hereby make my last will and testament in manner and form following that is to say ...
+back to bio.9.
+I, William Bonham, of Grayson County do hereby make my last will and testament in manner and form following that is to say ...

 1st I desire that all my debts and funeral expenses be paid